Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Intrinsically Motivated Goal Exploration Processes

-With \textbf{Goal exploration}, the learning agent iteratively samples a parameterized problem in the space of problems and sets it as its own goal $p$ in each interaction of the goal exploration loop.
-In this loop, the learner first infers the best current parameters $\theta$ with the current meta-policy $\Pi_\epsilon(\bm{\theta} ~|~\bm{p},\bm{c})$ (possibly adding some exploration noise).
-Several sampling strategies can be used, discussed below.
-Then, a roll-out of the lower-level policy $\pi_\theta$ is executed, allowing the observation of the behavioural trajectory $\tau$ and the measurement of the outcome $o$.
-The new data $(c,o_{\tau},\tau)$ then allows to: 1) compute the reward $r$ associated to goal $p$; 2) compute an intrinsic reward evaluating the interestingness of the choice of $p$ based on the comparison of $r$ with past experiences; 3) update the goal exploration policy (goal sampling strategy) with this intrinsic reward; 4) update the meta-policy $\Pi_\epsilon$ with a fast incremental learning algorithm, which depends on the particular implementation of the IMGEP (using the fact that the observation of the outcome $o$ provides information about all other problems $p_i \in \mathcal{P}$); 5) update the learning database $\mathcal{E}$.
-Then, asynchronously this learning database $\mathcal{E}$ can be used to learn a target meta-policy $\Pi$ with an online or batch (potentially slower but better at generalization) learning algorithm, which also depends on the particular implementation of the IMGEP.
+In the exploration loop, the agent samples a goal $g$, executes its exploration policy $\Pi_\epsilon$, and observes the resulting trajectory $\tau$.
+This new experiment $\tau$ can be used to: \begin{itemize} \item compute the fitness associated to goal $g$, \item compute an intrinsic reward evaluating the interest of the choice of $g$, \item update the goal policy (sampling strategy) using this intrinsic reward, \item update the exploration policy $\Pi_\epsilon$ with a fast incremental learning algorithm, \item update the learning database $\mathcal{E}$. \end{itemize} Then, asynchronously, this learning database $\mathcal{E}$ can be used to learn a target policy $\Pi$ with a slower or more computationally demanding algorithm, but on the other end resulting in a more accurate policy.
+The goal space may also be updated based on this data.